st155213/Free-YouTube-MP3-Downloader-Python/README.md

   Open a cmd in the same dir as get-pip.py and execute python get-pip.py.
   Test: Excecute pip --version
 # Step 3 Execute Python_Youtube_MP3_Downloader_Win.py
+ Simply run the Python_Youtube_MP3_Downloader_Win.py file.
+A start_downloader_gui.bat file will be automatically created in the same directory.
+Double-click the start_downloader_gui.bat file to open the GUI.
+Enter your YouTube link and click "Download MP3".
+# Step 4 Find your music in the music dir